react-native-maps/react-native-maps/docs/installation.md

 npm install react-native-maps --save
 ```

-Then you must install the native dependencies.
-You can use `rnpm` (now part of `react-native` core) to
+Then you must install the native dependencies: You can use `rnpm` (now part of `react-native` core) to
-add native dependencies automatically:
+add native dependencies automatically then continue the directions below depending on your target OS.

    `$ react-native link`

-Go to step 4 to configure Google Maps API KEY in Android.

    >This installation should work in physical devices.
-For Genymotion, please check installation step 5
+For Genymotion, be sure to check Android installation about Google Play Services

-or do it manually as described below:

 ## iOS